-Choosing the right material for your garage door requires a mix of functional, cost and aesthetic considerations.
+Choosing the right material for your garage door requires a mix of functional, cost, and aesthetic considerations.
 Happily, homeowners have a wide choice of materials and styles available to them, so it's usually not a problem to find the perfect door for any situation.
-Overhead Door uses a wide selection of materials, including steel, aluminum, wood, fiberglass, vinyl and, of course glass or plastic glazing.
+Overhead Door uses a wide selection of materials, including steel, aluminum, wood, fiberglass, vinyl, and, of course, glass for our residential garage doors.

-Without doubt, wood creates the richest-looking garage door.
-Its natural beauty is undeniable, and different species provide a whole range of looks, including color, grain patterns and textures.
-Wood can be carved or milled in various patterns and it can be painted or stained, depending on homeowner preference.
-You can sand and refinish wood to change its looks, and small chips and dents are easy to repair.
-However, wood is heavy, more expensive than vinyl and susceptible to weather and certain insects.
+Without a doubt, wood creates the richest-looking garage door.
+Its natural beauty is undeniable, and different species provide a whole range of looks, including color, grain patterns, and textures.
+Wood can be carved or milled in various patterns and it can be painted or stained, depending on the homeowner's preference.
+You can sand and refinish the wood to change its looks, and small chips and dents are easy to repair.
+However, wood is heavy, more expensive than vinyl, and susceptible to weather and certain insects.
 Nonetheless, for an elegant design, nothing surpasses wood.

-Steel is durable, strong and surprisingly economical.
+Steel garage doors are durable, strong, and surprisingly economical.
 It must be painted powder-coated or clad to avoid rusting.
-Steel doors can mimic painted wood ones via stamped-on grain, and can be insulated to fight wind, sound and temperature infiltration.
+Steel doors can mimic painted wood ones via stamped-on grain, and can be insulated to fight the wind, sound, and temperature infiltration.

-The Overhead Door Traditional Steel Collection is available in wainscot, raised-panel or long-panel designs.
+The Overhead Door Traditional Steel Collection® is available in wainscot, raised-panel, or long-panel designs.
 These doors are made from hot-dipped galvanized steel with a double coating of baked-on polyester paint.
-Thermacore insulated doors feature a steel sandwich with a middle layer of polyurethane for R-values up to 17.50.
-The Carriage House Collection and the Courtyard Collection of steel doors mimic wood-grain texture, can receive painted or stained finishes and provide R-values up to 12.76.

 Aluminum is lighter than steel and can also be made into doors that mimic painted wood.
 Aluminum resists dents and rust, and good-quality aluminum doors tend to cost more than steel doors.

-The Modern Aluminum doors offered by Overhead Door are sleek and are available in a variety of rail and stile widths.
-Glass panels render aluminum doors of great architectural beauty.
+The modern aluminum glass garage doors offered by Overhead Door are sleek and are available in a variety of rail and stile widths.
+Glass panels render aluminum garage doors of great architectural beauty.

-Fiberglass doors are perfect for those who want the look of wood in a more durable and less costly material.
-Fiberglass resists insects and moisture, and is less prone to warping than is wood.
+Fiberglass garage doors are perfect for those who want the look of wood in a more durable and less costly material.
+Fiberglass resists insects and moisture and is less prone to warping than wood.

-The Overhead Door Impression Collection consists of steel doors clad in fiberglass and molded to mimic painted or stained wood.
-Through the use of Therma-True AccuGrain technology, these doors display the beauty of wood without the maintenance.
+The Overhead Door Impression Collection® consists of steel doors clad in fiberglass and molded to mimic painted or stained wood.
+Through the use of Therma-True AccuGrain technology, these doors display the beauty of wood without maintenance.
 Polyurethane insulation provides an R-value of 7.6.

-Vinyl is an excellent choice for those who prefer a lightweight, material that will provide durable performance year after year.
+Vinyl is an excellent choice for those who prefer a lightweight garage door that will provide durable performance year after year.

-The Durafirm Collection of vinyl doors require little maintenance, as they resist dents and can’t rust.
+The Durafirm Collection® of vinyl doors requires little maintenance, as they resist dents and can’t rust.
 The color goes all the way through the vinyl to minimize the appearance of scratches, and the vinyl is treated with a UV-resistant resin that employs special polymers to keep the door looking new.